ex-man/GeneralInsurance_Class/Lessons/Lesson5/basic_glm.md

 knitr::opts_chunk$set(echo = TRUE)
 ```

 We created Target and analysed it with One-Way approach.
-Now, lets have look to how it perfomrs with very basic glm.
+Now, lets have look to how it perfomers with very basic glm.

 ### Distribution of the Target
 Before we jump directly to modelling, need to decide on which type of GLM model we can actually use.